Wakfu (TV series): Antagonists

 An elderly eliatrope and member of the Council of Six, set free from his imprisonment unintentionally by Yugo.
 He acts as an ally and uses his knowledge of their species to manipulates Yugo into seeking the Dofus of his dragon sister, Shinonome.
 Qilby's true plan is to steal back the Eliacube and drain the Wakfu of the planet to power his ship to explore the Krozmos with his brothers and sisters.

 Qilby is revealed to have once been imprisoned in an empty, timeless dimension by a previous incarnation of Yugo as punishment for betrayal.
-It was Qilby who orchestrated a war with a robotic species called the Mechasms, resulting in the deaths of many eliatropes and the need for them to abandon their original world.
+Qilby orchestrated a war with a robotic species called the Mechasms, resulting in the deaths of many eliatropes and the need for them to abandon their original world.
 Cunning and conniving, Qilby nearly succeeds but is defeated by a combined effort by Yugo, the last remaining eliatrope children, and the unborn Shinonome.
 Separated from the Eliacube, he is imprisoned in the same timeless dimension by Yugo.

-Prior to Qilby's defeat, he reveals that unlike the rest of his siblings, Shinonome and he do not lose their memories upon reincarnation, and instead have perfect recollection of all Eliatrope history.
-After many millennia, the weariness of living without novelty drove Qilby to desperation bordering madness, and he used the war to help his people advance into space.
-Qilby holds a high regard for his species and even his siblings, in spite of his antagonistic actions nearly wiping them all out.

-He returns in season 4 as a supporting character, and dies in episode 10 after Yugo is transformed into a handsome man.
+Qilby returns in the fourth season as a supporting character, and dies in episode 10 after Yugo is transformed into a handsome man.

 Shushus

-The Shushus are a race of demons that has the abilities of possessing objects and people.
+The Shushus are a race of demons with the ability to possess objects and people.
 They came from a dimension called Fab'hugruta.